-Water, and wastewater and stormwater management services are important foundations for growth in a healthy city, as well as for maintaining the quality of life in areas that will not see much growth.
+Water, wastewater and stormwater management services are important foundations for growth in a healthy city, as well as for maintaining the quality of life in areas that will not see much growth.
 Additional infrastructure is needed to provide clean, safe drinking water to everyone, and to manage and treat sewage and stormwater before it enters watercourses and the Lake.
 This may mean bigger pipes, stormwater facilities and treatment plants in some areas.
-It is also important to use less water in our homes and businesses, to manage rainwater where it falls and to use our streams and rivers more effectively to minimize flooding in built up areas."
+It is also important to use less water in our homes and businesses, to manage rainwater where it falls and to use our streams and rivers more effectively to minimize flooding in built up areas.
+Implementing green street designs and initiatives will also help manage stormwater and create healthier environments."

-- 10. Amending Policy 5 as follows: - a.
-Inserting the words "groundwater discharge to municipal sewers," between the words "consumption" and "wastewater" in sub-policy (b). - b.
-Inserting the words ", sanitary and water distribution" between the words "management" and "improvements" in sub-policy (c)(ii).
+- 10. Amending existing Policy 5 as follows: - a.
+Inserting the words "groundwater discharge to municipal sewers," between the words "consumption," and "wastewater" in sub-policy (b).

+- b.
+Inserting the words ", and sanitary and water distribution" between the words "management" and "improvements" in sub-policy (c)(ii). - 11.
+Renumbering the policies appropriately.